grscheller/dtools-circular-array/README.md

 The CircularArray class implements an auto-resizing, indexable, double sided queue data structure.
 O(1) indexing and O(1) pushes and pops either end.
-Useful as an improved version of a Python list.
-Used in a has-a relationship by grscheller.datastructure when implementing other data structures where its functionality was more likely restricted than augmented.
+Useful if used directly as an improved version of a Python List and in the implementation of other data structures in a "has-a" relationship.

 ## Usage